 - 1. Concrete pathways should be provided to amenities from the public area, car park area or nearest road.
-Pathways to comply with AS.1428 Design for access and mobility Part 1: General requirements for access-New building work. - 2.
+Pathways to comply with AS 1428 Design for access and mobility Part 1: General requirements for access-New building work. - 2.
 All hard surfacing areas are to comply with: - a. general pedestrian pathways and circulation zones connecting all key park or space amenities and embellishments such as carparking, amenities buildings, seated viewing points, formal playground spaces, BBQ or picnic settings: - i.
-AS.1428 Design for access and mobility (suite) where park terrain, permits. - ii.
-AS/NZS.4586 Slip Resistance classification of new pedestrian surface materials. - b. shared or dedicated cycle paths: - Austroads Guide to Road Design Part 6A Paths for Walking and Cycling; - ii.
-IPWEA Standard Drawings, Parks drawing series. - 3.
+AS 1428 Design for access and mobility (suite) where park terrain, permits; - ii.
+AS 4586 Slip Resistance classification of new pedestrian surface materials; - b. shared or dedicated cycle paths: - i.
+Austroads Guide to Road Design Part 6A Paths for Walking and Cycling; - ii.
+IPWEA Standard drawings, Active transport suite. - 3.
 All hard surfaces are to have falls that prevent ponding and areas external to building envelopes are to be designed to provide appropriate stormwater management away from built structures to a suitable collection point. - 4.
-The selection and design of new hard surfacing shall also consider the following: - hard surfacing capable of supporting the volume and weight of expected traffic; - b. durability, such as the rate of wear and tear and susceptibility to discolouration; - c. maintenance costs and long-term maintenance requirements. - d. resistance to heaving by tree roots, requiring additional reinforcing, deformable cushioning, retaining walls, bridge beaming or flexible paving surfaces such as rubber epoxy compounds. - e. porous pavements to be mandatory when hard surfacing is required around existing trees to be retained.
-In high intensity urban areas, where trees are installed in hard surface areas, the use of porous pavement over gap-graded sub-grades is mandatory; - f. for pedestrians, wheelchair users and people with mobility constraints, a surface that is comfortable and functional; - g. paved areas for units restrained by a hard edge, preferably concrete and laid on a structural concrete subbase; and - h. where pavements are required adjacent to existing trees include tree protection measures reduce potential impacts (refer to AS.4970 Protection of trees on development sites).
+The selection and design of new hard surfacing shall also consider the following: - a. hard surfacing capable of supporting the volume and weight of expected traffic; - b. durability, such as the rate of wear and tear and susceptibility to discolouration: - c. maintenance costs and long-term maintenance requirements; - d. resistance to heaving by tree roots, requiring additional reinforcing, deformable cushioning, retaining walls, bridge beaming or flexible paving surfaces such as rubber epoxy compounds; - e. porous pavements to be mandatory when hard surfacing is required around existing trees to be retained.
+In high intensity urban areas, where trees are installed in hard surface areas, the use of porous pavement over gap-graded sub-grades is mandatory; - f. for pedestrians, wheelchair users and people with mobility constraints, a surface that is comfortable and functional; - g. paved areas for units restrained by a hard edge, preferably concrete and laid on a structural concrete subbase; - h. where pavements are required adjacent to existing trees include tree protection measures reduce potential impacts (refer to AS 4970 Protection of trees on development sites).

-SC6.7.7.8.8 Bikeways
+SC6.7.7.8.8Bikeways

 - 1. Bicycle paths are provided in parks where a shared path is provided. - 2.
 Where there is no specific requirement identified by Council, any proposal to construct a bicycle path, separated path or shared path in a park is carefully assessed to determine whether a pedestrian path or local access path could provide a satisfactory alternative, particularly where a wide pavement could compromise other park values (such as biodiversity, landscape amenity and park visitor safety). - 3.
-Bicycle paths are not connected to a district network, and the level of expected cyclist use will be low. - 4.
-Bicycle paths, shared paths and separated paths in parks incorporate threshold treatments, signage and textured surface materials where appropriate, to warn cyclists and pedestrians of intersections and other hazards consistent with Planning Scheme Policy 6 Infrastructure design. - 5.
-Shared paths in parks provide for disability access, as specified in AS.1428 Design for access and mobility (Set). - 6.
-Construction to be in accordance with IPWEAQ Standard drawings, Cycleways series: - a.
-PS-010 Bikeway Entrance Control Type 1 | Low Volume; - b.
-PS-011 Bikeway Entrance Control Type 2 | High Volume; - c.
-PS-013 Bikeway Slowdown Control Reverse Curve; - d.
-PS-015 Bikeway Entrance Control Offset Chicane; - e.
-PS-016 Bikeway Furniture Details Deflection and Rest Rail Detail.
+Bicycle paths, shared paths and separated paths in parks incorporate threshold treatments, signage and textured surface materials where appropriate, to warn cyclists and pedestrians of intersections and other hazards consistent with Planning Scheme Policy 6 Infrastructure design. - 4.
+Shared paths in parks provide for disability access, as specified in AS 1428 Design for access and mobility (set). - 5.
+Bikeway construction is to be in accordance with IPWEAQ Standard drawings: - a.
+PCD-301 Bikeways Standard Entrance Control; - b.
+PCD-302 Bikeways Featured Entrance Control; - c.
+PCD-303 Bikeways Slowdown Control Reverse Curve; - d.
+PCD-304 Bikeways Entrance Control Offset Chicane; - e.
+PCD-401 Bikeways Rest Rail Detail.